 Copyright by Z33 / Veerle Frissen

-Jan Boelen is the new principle of the state university Hochschule für Design Karlsruhe.
-As the artistic director of Z33 House for Contemporary Art in Belgium and Atelier LUMA in France, he connects experiments with innovation and design.
-Now, his vision for Karlsruhe is to create a greenhouse as well as a laboratory of the future.
-Just as in the Bauhaus era, change can start in Germany.
+Jan Boelen is the new rector of the state Karlsruhe University of Design, As Artistic Director of Z33 House for Contemporary Art in Belgium and the Atelier LUMA in France, he combines experimentation, innovation and design.
+His vision for Karlsruhe is now to create a greenhouse and a laboratory of the future, because change can, as in times of Bauhaus start in Germany.

 Is there such a thing as sustainable design?

-In Jan Boelen's opinion, sustainable design consists of three core elements:
+In Jan Boelen's opinion, a sustainable design consists of three core elements:

 - Material and resources

 The time it takes for resources to thrive is today in a strong imbalance with the time we take to use the resulting products.

 Raw materials take over 10.000 years to develop, but are only used in the form of products for a few years or even hours.
 After disposal, the same products also take around 400 years to disappear from our planet.
 The products are burned using fossil fuels, CO2 emissions are released and piles of rubbish are created.

 “Sustainable design begins with the design of objects that are synchronized with the rhythm of nature”